gravitational/teleport/rfd/0083-license-expiration-warnings.md

 Logins:             someUser
 Valid until:        2022-08-12 21:57:19 +0100 IST [valid for 4h44m0s]
-Extensions:         permit-agent-forwarding, permit-port-forwarding, permit-pty Your Teleport Enterprise Edition license will expire in 10 days on instance InstanceName.
+Extensions:         permit-agent-forwarding, permit-port-forwarding, permit-pty

+Your Teleport Enterprise Edition license has expired on instance InstanceName.
 Please reach out to [licenses@goteleport.com](mailto:licenses@goteleport.com) to obtain a new license.
 Inaction may lead to unplanned outage or degraded performance and support.
 ```

 ```